Julien-cpsn/chat-bot/README.md

 TODO

 ## Setup instructions
+> You need `python 2.7`, `curl`, `git` or `tar` (to download the repository) and `ssh`

+1. Ssh on the robot using `ssh nao@pepper<N>.local` *(where `<N>` is the pepper number)*
-1. Clone the repo in /home/nao/.local/share/PackageManager/apps/chat-bot
+1. Clone the repo in /home/nao/.local/share/PackageManager/apps/chat-bot `git clone https://github.com/Julien-cpsn/chat-bot.git /home/nao/.local/share/PackageManager/apps/chat-bot`
-2. Run the code using `env OPENAI_KEY=<openai api key> python app.py`
+2. Run the code using `env OPENAI_KEY=<openai api key> PYTHONIOENCODING=utf-8 python /home/nao/.local/share/PackageManager/apps/chat-bot/app.py` *(if `python` is bound to `python3` use `python2` in place)*
 3. Profit!

 ## Usage
 ### On Tablet
+> You can see and control the tablet on your computer with the url `http://pepper<N>.local/apps/chat_bot/` *(where `<N>` is the pepper number)*

 Clic any of the 9 alignement chart button to choose which action the robot will do.
+Please refer to the [Story Board](#story-board) for the consequence of the choice.

 ### With voice
-Say the name of any of the 9 alignement chart cases to choose which action the robot will.
+Say the name of any of the 9 alignement chart cases to choose which action the robot will do.
+Please refer to the [Story Board](#story-board) for the consequence of the choice.

 ### The assistant
-Speak to the robot, it will transcript the text using Whisper and it will respond using ChatGPT.
+Say "Ok Pepper" and then talk to the robot it will transcript the text using Whisper and it will respond using ChatGPT.

 ## Story Board